nwthomas/programming-resources/resources/technology-resources.md

 - [edX/IBM Python Basics for Data Science](https://www.edx.org/course/python-basics-for-data-science-ibm) - A free course from IBM covering the basics of data science in Python
 - [edX/IBM Analyzing Data with Python](https://www.edx.org/course/data-analysis-with-python) - A free course from IBM on analyzing data using Python
 - [edX/IBM Visualizing Data with Python](https://www.edx.org/course/data-visualization-with-python) - Another free IBM course that covers data visualization

-## Data Structures and Algorithms

-#### Data Structures

-#### Algorithms

-- [VisuAlgo](https://visualgo.net/en) - A free resource to help you visualize data structures and algorithms through animation

-## Design

-#### Assorted

-- [freebiesbug.com](https://freebiesbug.com/) - A list of great, random free design resources
-- [growth.design](https://growth.design/) - UX case studies in a comic book format
-- [humaaans](https://www.humaaans.com/) - A supurb mix-and-match library for illustrations of people
-- [Hero Patterns](https://www.heropatterns.com/) - A collection of repeatable SVG background patterns

-#### Colors

-- [0to255](http://www.0to255.com/facade) - Allows you to pick shades of colors based on the values you input
-- [Color Blind Filter](https://www.toptal.com/designers/colorfilter/) - Color blind filter for checking sites by Toptal
-- [Coolors.io](https://coolors.co/) - A great free website (with paid features) to both browse others' color palettes as well as create/save your own

-#### Fonts

-- [Font Library](https://fontlibrary.org/) - Fonts to use for your next open source project
-- [Google Fonts](https://fonts.google.com/) - A free resource for high-quality, copyright free fonts straight from Google

-#### Icons

-- [Font Awesome](https://fontawesome.com/) - A supurb free (and also paid, depending on the image) site filled with awesome icons
-- [Icons8.com](https://icons8.com/) - A great free & paid resource for application icons
-- [Icons SVG](https://iconsvg.xyz/) - A free resource for generating your own common svg icons for use in your projects
-- [Ionicons](https://ionicons.com/) - Contains many awesome free icons in svg format for you to use
-- [Nucleo Icons](https://nucleoapp.com/application) - A paid alternative for application icons

-#### Responsive Design

-- [Media Genesis Popular Screen Resolutions](https://mediag.com/blog/popular-screen-resolutions-designing-for-all/) - A resource to view devices with their associated screen size, resolution, and viewport size
-- [MyDevice.io](https://www.mydevice.io/) - A site that tells you your device's screen specifications including pixel-ratio, width, and height

-#### Templates

-- [Adele](https://adele.uxpin.com/) - A repository of publicly available design systems and pattern libraries
-- [Dribbble](https://dribbble.com/) - A site to find and showcase creative work
-- [Creative Tim Template Interfaces](https://www.creative-tim.com/templates/react) - A free and paid library of out-of-this-world user interface templates (using modified Material UI)
-- [UpLabs](https://www.uplabs.com/) - A free and paid resource to download and get stats about design files

 ## Documentation